-The Agora Native SDK for Video Call enables easy and convenient one-to-one or one-to-many calls and supports voice-only and video modes with the Agora RTC SDK.
+Agora Video Call enables easy and convenient one-to-one or one-to-many calls and supports voice-only and video modes with the Agora RTC SDK.

-The difference between an Agora Video Call and Agora Video Interactive Broadcast is:
+The difference between Agora Video Call and Agora Live Interactive Video Streaming is:

-- An Agora Video Interactive Broadcast prioritizes high voice quality.
+- Agora Live Interactive Video Streaming prioritizes high video quality.
 Users can be the host or audience, where only the host can talk.
 A user who wants to talk must change the role to a host.
-A typical scenario of an Agora Video Interactive Broadcast is an interactive online class.
+A typical scenario of the live interactive video streaming is an interactive online class.

-The Agora Native SDK for Video Call boasts a flexible combination of functions for different scenarios.
+Agora Video Call boasts a flexible combination of functions for different scenarios.

 |Audio mixing||Sends the local and online audio with the user's voice to other users in the channel.|